sastoudt/nudgeStatLabs/README.md

 - These packages have more recent versions available.
 Which would you like to update? --> If the list only includes `htmltools` say No.

 - Do you want to install from sources the package which needs compilation? (in reference to `dplyr 1.0.3` instead of `dplyr 1.0.4`) --> No

+- For all other situations: When asked which packages you would like to update, select `1: All`.
+If you are asked if "you want to install from sources the package which needs compilation?", please also say `Yes`

 ### Launch a lesson: